hannah-rackley/my_pygame/README.md

 [Pygame Install](https://www.pygame.org/wiki/GettingStarted)
 [Anaconda Install](https://www.anaconda.com/download/#macos)

-Once you have the repository pulled down, you should be able to go to the Game File in your terminal and run ```BASH python main.py``` to start the game.
+Once you have the repository pulled down, you should be able to go to the Game File in your terminal and run ```python main.py``` to start the game.

 Credits